nismod/infra-risk-vis/etl/README.md

 rasters by.
 - A `rules.smk` rules file containing rules to acquire and process the data into a WGS84 raster.
 The rule(s) should write output files to `raster/raw/<new_dataset>/`.
+The shared rules will then clip, set zero to no data and cloud optimise unless displaced by custom rules.

 The `Snakefile` will also require modification:
-- If you have written new rules, you will need to import them as a module here.
+- If you have written a new `rules.smk`, you will need to import it as a module here.
 See existing datasets for more information.
-- If you wish to overwrite the behaviour of a common rule, e.g. clipping, cloud optimsation, etc, you can override rules when importing.
+- If you wish to overwrite the behaviour of a common rule, e.g. clipping, cloud optimsation, etc, you can override rules when importing using `snakemake`'s `ruleorder` directive.
 - You should also add your dataset to `ALL_DATASETS` so that the `all` target rule will work as expected.